PEXANE2/azure-docs.tr-tr/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="a-name111111"></a><a name="1.1.1"/>1.1.1

-* Toplu bir sorun düzeltildi ve bu, sabit koleksiyonlara içeri aktarırken JSRT hatası oluşmasına neden oldu.
+* Toplu yürütücü 'in sabit koleksiyonlara aktarılırken JSRT hatası oluşturması nedeniyle oluşan bir sorun düzeltildi.

 ### <a name="a-name110110"></a><a name="1.1.0"/>1.1.0